Changes to the MOT test

 You can download more information about the changes

-- Changes to the MOT test - heavy goods (PDF 203 KB)
+- Changes to the MOT test - heavy goods, trailers and buses (PDF 203 KB)

 - Help with PDF files